CumulusNetworks/docs/content/cumulus-linux-41/Installation-Management/Upgrading-Cumulus-Linux.md

 ## Upgrade Cumulus Linux

-To upgrade to Cumulus Linux 4.0 from Cumulus Linux 3.7, you must install a disk image of the new release using ONIE.
-You *cannot* upgrade packages with the `apt-get upgrade` command.
+You can upgrade Cumulus Linux in one of two ways:

+- Install a disk image of the new release, using ONIE.
-ONIE is an open source project (equivalent to PXE on servers) that enables the installation of network operating systems (NOS) on a bare metal switch.
+- Upgrade only the changed packages using the `sudo -E apt-get update` and `sudo -E apt-get upgrade` command.

 {{%notice note%}}

 Upgrading an MLAG pair requires additional steps.
-If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in {{<link title="#Upgrade Switches in an MLAG Pair">}} below to ensure a smooth upgrade.
+If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.

 {{%/notice%}}

-{{%notice note%}}

-Cumulus Networks deprecated lightweight network virtualization (LNV) in Cumulus Linux 4.0 in favor of Ethernet virtual private networks ({{<link url="Ethernet-Virtual-Private-Network-EVPN" text="EVPN">}}.
-If your network is configured for LNV, you need to migrate your network configuration to a BGP EVPN configuration that is functionally equivalent ***before*** you upgrade to Cumulus Linux 4.0.
-Refer to {{<link title="Migrating from LNV to EVPN">}}..

-{{%/notice%}}
+### Should I Install a Disk Image or Upgrade Packages?

+The decision to upgrade Cumulus Linux by either installing a disk image or upgrading packages depends on your environment and your preferences.
+Here are some recommendations for each upgrade method.

+**Installing a disk image** is recommended if you are performing a rolling upgrade in a production environment and if are using up-to-date and comprehensive automation scripts.
+This upgrade method enables you to choose the exact release to which you want to upgrade and is the *only* method available to upgrade your switch to a new release train (for example, from 3.7.12 to 4.1.0).

 Be aware of the following when installing the disk image:

-- Installing a disk image is destructive; any configuration files on the switch are not saved; copy them to a different server before you start installation.
+- Installing a disk image is destructive; any configuration files on the switch are not saved; copy them to a different server before you start the disk image install.
 - You must move configuration data to the new OS using ZTP or automation while the OS is first booted, or soon afterwards using out-of-band management.
-- Moving a configuration file might cause issues:
+- Moving a configuration file might cause issues;
 - Identifying all the locations of configuration data is not always an easy task.
-See {{<link title="#Before You Upgrade" text="Before You Upgrade">}} above.
+See [Before You Upgrade Cumulus Linux](#before-you-upgrade-cumulus-linux) above.
 - Merge conflicts with configuration file changes in the new release might go undetected.
-- If configuration files are not restored correctly, you might be unable to `ssh` to the switch from in-band management.
+- If configuration files are not restored correctly, you might be unable to ssh to the switch from in-band management.
 Out-of-band connectivity (eth0 or console) is recommended.
 - You *must* reinstall and reconfigure third-party applications after upgrade.

+**Package upgrade** is recommended if you are upgrading from Cumulus Linux 3.7.x, or if you use third-party applications (package upgrade does not replace or remove third-party applications, unlike disk image install).

+Be aware of the following when upgrading packages:

+- You cannot upgrade the switch to a new release train.
+For example, you **cannot** upgrade the switch from **3**.7.x to **4**.1.0.
+- The `sudo -E  apt-get upgrade` command might result in services being restarted or stopped as part of the upgrade process.
+- The `sudo -E apt-get install` command might disrupt core services by changing core service dependency packages.
+- After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.

+### Disk Image Install (ONIE)

+ONIE is an open source project (equivalent to PXE on servers) that enables the installation of network operating systems (NOS) on a bare metal switch.

+{{%notice note%}}

+Cumulus Networks deprecated lightweight network virtualization (LNV) in Cumulus Linux 4.0 in favor of Ethernet virtual private networks ({{<link url="Ethernet-Virtual-Private-Network-EVPN" text="EVPN">}}.
+If your network is configured for LNV, you need to migrate your network configuration to a BGP EVPN configuration that is functionally equivalent ***before*** you upgrade.
+Refer to {{<link title="Migrating from LNV to EVPN">}}..

+{{%/notice%}}

 To upgrade the switch: